Kupferschmid/Start-DCS-Shutdown.ps1/README.md

 # Start-DCS-Shutdown.ps1
-uninterruptible power supply (UPS)  Script to shutdown all DataCore Servers
+Remote ShutDown Script for all DataCore Servers in a ServerGroup
-<#

     .SYNOPSIS
     Remote ShutDown Script for all DataCore Servers in a ServerGroup